Your First Appointment

 - To please pay for your treatment at the end of each visit as requested

-- Please grant us with the same level of respect as we respect you as our patient
+- Please grant us the same level of respect as we respect you as our patient